How HR should treat an exiting employee

 HR’s actions are a reflection of the HR practitioner, not the exiting employee

 It scares me for the HR community when I hear she is treated like doo-doo as she moves on to her new gig.
 We wonder why HR has a bad rap?
-Short sightedness people, short sight-ed-ness.
-I am here for the long game and invite other HR Pro/Am’s to play the full 18 holes, and not just the front 9.
-Win the battle not the war.
+Short-sightedness people, short sight-ed-ness.
+I am here for the long game and invite another HR Pro/Am’s to play the full 18 holes, and not just the front 9.
+Win the battle, not the war.
 HR reputations are not shared to our faces but AFTER we leave the room.